 Niels Braczek started working as a freelance software developer in 1983.
 Since 2005 he's bringing his experience with various programming languages (such as COBOL, C, Assembler) and runtime environments (from personal computers to mainframes) into the Joomla! project.
 As a Clean Code evangelist, Niels was one of the driving forces behind the introduction of automated software testing in Joomla!.

-|Automated Testing Working Group||Member||Docker||Jul 2015|
+|Automated Testing Team||Member||Docker||Jul 2015|

 |Team||Position||Role||Date Started||Date Ended|

-|Google Summer of Code Joomla Team||Member||Mentor||Apr 2016||Dec 2016|
+|Google Summer of Code Joomla Team||Member||Mentor||Apr 2016||May 2017|

-|User Experience Working Group||Member||Liaison||Feb 2016||Aug 2016|
+|User Experience Team||Member||Liaison||Feb 2016||Aug 2016|

+In the second half of the 1990s, my customers got more and more aware of the cool new internet thing, and asked me to build a website for them.
 Never being afraid to learn new things, I built those sites.
 Pure HTML in the beginning, later with CGI scripts in different languages, mostly Perl, and 1999, PHP added to that list.

 About 2003, some sites grew that much, that my build tool chain wasn’t satisfying anymore, when I had to add or update content for my customers.
 So I needed a CMS.
 There were a lot of them in the market, but since I nearly completely had moved to PHP, it should be a PHP based open source product.
 I did a market survey, installed and tested any PHP CMS I could get, and finally chose Mambo.
 Its concept of separate components, supported by modules and mambots convinced me.